Mentoring New Members

 This page explains how mentors help coach new members with (at least) their first three speeches.

-Mentors usually help coach the new members through their first three speeches, (and beyond if required or desired), and can gain credit for the Advanced Communicator Gold award.
+Mentors usually help coach the new members through their first three speeches, (and beyond if required or desired).
+This is the cut-off point to allow a mentor to gain credit for the Advanced Communicator Gold award.

 Mentoring for Success

 In Greek legend, Mentor was Odysseus' trusted councillor.
 Young King Arthur had Merlin the Magician as his mentor.
 Generically the word means 'a wise and loyal adviser'.

 Through time, mentors have been an important resource allowing apprentices and new employees to learn from their experienced co-workers.
 Many people in today's workforce have not had the benefit of a mentor.
 Those who have find the relationship to be rewarding and an invaluable resource.

 While technology has placed plenty of tools at our disposal, such as illustrated manuals and comprehensive videos, nothing replaces one of the oldest, most valuable tools of success - the mentor.
 Some call a mentor "A person you trust to give you a straight answer".

 Unlike a coach, a mentor will never tell you what to do.
 Their role is to help you decide, out of all the paths you could take, which one you will take.